50Wliu/three.github.io/_posts/2016-10-10-Virtual-Linux-Windows.md

-I wrote this article in a PuTTY terminal attached to a local VM, with another VM open to test and take screenshots, on a Microsoft Surface with an i5-6300U and experienced no performance issues.
+I wrote this article in a PuTTY terminal attached to a local VM, with another VM open to test and take screenshots, on a Microsoft Surface with an i5-6300U and experienced few performance issues.
 In fact, Spotify and Chrome individually use more CPU and RAM than Virtualbox.
-Doing more intensive tasks like compiling gives comparable results to doing them on Windows.
+Doing more intensive tasks like compiling gives comparable, though longer, results to doing them on Windows.

 A fresh install of Arch takes about 1.5GB, but will grow as you add tools.